-Dividend Aristocrats In Focus Part 44: Kimberly-Clark
+Dividend Aristocrats In Focus - Part 44: Kimberly-Clark

 Kimberly-Clark remains highly profitable, even during recessions.
 For example, it performed well through the Great recession of 2007-2009.
 Its earnings-per-share through the Great Recession are shown below:

-- 2007 earnings-per-share of $4.25
+- 2007 earnings per share of $4.25

-- 2008 earnings-per-share of $4.06 (4.5% decline)
+- 2008 earnings per share of $4.06 (4.5% decline)

-- 2009 earnings-per-share of $4.52 (11% increase)
+- 2009 earnings per share of $4.52 (11% increase)

-- 2010 earnings-per-share of $4.45 (1.5% decline)
+- 2010 earnings per share of $4.45 (1.5% decline)

 As you can see, while Kimberly-Clark did see earnings decline in 2008 and 2010, it also registered a double-digit growth rate in 2009.
-The reason for its strong performance over the course of the recession, is that the company has a stable business model.
+The reason for its strong performance over the course of the recession is that the company has a stable business model.

-Consumers will always need personal care products, regardless of the condition of the economy.
+Consumers will always need personal care products regardless of the condition of the economy.
 This gives Kimberly-Clark a certain level of product demand each year, even during recessions.

 Valuation & Expected Returns

-Based on adjusted earnings-per-share of $6.27 at the midpoint of 2017 guidance, Kimberly-Clark trades for a price-to-earnings ratio of 18.2.
-It seems to be trading below its 10-year average price-to-earnings ratio, of 20.1.
+Based on adjusted earnings per share of $6.27 at the midpoint of 2017 guidance, Kimberly-Clark trades for a price-to-earnings ratio of 18.2.
+It seems to be trading below its 10-year average price-to-earnings ratio of 20.1.

 Source: Value Line

-However, in 2015 Kimberly-Clark traded for an abnormally-high price-to-earnings ratio of 40.6.
-This was because the company took a number of non-recurring items, which reduced GAAP earnings-per-share.
+However, in 2015, Kimberly-Clark traded for an abnormally high price-to-earnings ratio of 40.6.
+This was because the company took a number of non-recurring items, which reduced GAAP earnings per share.

 Excluding the distortion of 2015, Kimberly-Clark’s 10-year average price-to-earnings ratio is 17.8, which means the stock is actually trading above its average valuation.

 As a result, Kimberly-Clark appears to be fairly valued, and perhaps slightly overvalued.
-Going forward, investors cannot rely on expansion of the price-to-earnings ratio, to fuel future returns.
+Going forward, investors cannot rely on expansion of the price-to-earnings ratio to fuel future returns.

 Instead, future returns will most likely be generated from earnings growth and dividends.
 Given the company’s strong brands and growth catalysts, average annual earnings growth in the mid-single digits is a reasonable set of expectations.